jptacek/JPtacek.com/src/documents/2013/10/angularjs-introducing-ng-repeat/index.html.md

 <li data-ng-repeat="element in periodic.elements ' filter:elementName">
 ```

-We can then type in an element name and the list will narrow down.,
+We can then type in an element name and the list will narrow down automatically.
+Give it a try!

    <div id="elements3" ng-controller="chemCtrl" >